Prince of Ning rebellion: Aftermath

 On 7 August, news of the rebellion reached Beijing.
 The Zhengde Emperor saw this as a clear reason to march south and personally lead an army to suppress it.
 He left Beijing on 15 September 1519.
 The next day, the Emperor received a report from Wang Yangming about the prince's defeat and capture, along with a request for the Emperor to return to Beijing.
 This request was motivated by concerns about potential danger from assassins stationed by the prince along the route south.
 Despite this warning, the Emperor continued on his journey and arrived in Nanjing in January 1520.

 Once in Nanjing, the Emperor sent an army from the north, led by Jiang Bin and the eunuch Zhang Zhong, to Jiangxi.
 Their plan was to prevent Wang Yangming from achieving victory and stage a mock battle in which the prince would be captured by the Emperor.
 Wang Yangming refused to hand over the prisoner, suspecting that the Emperor's entourage was collaborating with the prince.
 On the advice of former Grand Secretary Yang Yiqing, Wang Yangming handed the prisoner over to the eunuch Zhang Yong in Hangzhou, who was in charge of military affairs in the region.
 Zhang Yong also interceded with the Emperor on behalf of Wang Yangming, who had been falsely accused by Jiang Bin and his associates.

-Meanwhile, the imperial army was eliminating the prince's allies in Jiangxi.
+The imperial army was eliminating the prince's allies in Jiangxi.
 In November 1519, Wang Yangming was sent back to the province as the grand coordinator, and he feared that the presence of the troops would once again incite unrest and potentially worsen the situation.
-As a result, he worked to minimize the damage caused by the troops, earning their respect and obedience.
+He worked to minimize the damage caused by the troops, earning their respect and obedience.

 An investigation into the conspiracy was conducted, led by Zhang Yong, but the purges were not as extensive as they could have been.
 After the capture of Nanchang, Wang Yangming destroyed most of the records of the prince's social connections with regional and court officials, leaving only the records of the main conspirators.
 Zang Xian, Qian Ning (in December 1519), Lu Wan (in December 1520), and others accused of collaborating with the rebel prince were arrested, imprisoned, or otherwise punished.
 The Emperor was particularly angered by the treacherous actions of Qian Ning and Lu Wan, who were close to him.
 He sentenced the main instigators of the rebellion to death, but allowed the prince to commit suicide.

 However, the Emperor's journey south proved to be fatal for him.
 He stayed in Nanjing until 23 September 1520 before returning north.
 On the return journey, he fell into the water and became gravely ill.
 He died in April 1521 without naming a successor.